Minnesota did the part that tricks fantasy managers every spring. It kept the veteran, and now the market wants to call the backfield solved.

 The strongest pro-Aaron-Jones evidence is real: the late-season workload climbed, the staff kept trusting him, and the contract revision says Minnesota did not want a full reset.
 The stronger anti-Aaron-Jones point is just as real: this offense still throws first, the red-zone math still works against easy running back weeks, and Jordan Mason is still present enough to keep the role from feeling settled.

-Draft verdict: pass on Aaron Jones at ADP 85 and let someone else pay for the comfort story.
-If Aaron Jones falls, the veteran-floor case becomes easier to make because you are buying usefulness instead of certainty.
-Right now I would rather admit the backfield still has friction and draft accordingly.
+Draft verdict: pass on Jones at ADP 85 and let someone else pay for the comfort story.
+If he falls, the veteran-floor case becomes easier to make because you are buying usefulness instead of certainty.
+The cleaner move is to admit the backfield still has friction and draft accordingly.
 The contract kept the veteran in the building.
 It did not clear the hallway.

 Settle Aaron Jones vs. Jordan Mason.